Your dog will show its love for you in a number of ways and it’s important for you to recognize the signs so you can reciprocate.

 Affection by Sighing

 Does your dog ever stretch out beside you and let out a long low sigh?
 Soft vocalizations like sighs and low groans are sure signs of contentment in dogs.
 If your dog snuggles up to you and sighs, it means it feels safe and comfortable with you.

 In the wild, wolf packs sleep curled up together.
 Dogs curl up with each other, too.
 Since you are your dog’s best friend and its family too, it’s only natural that it expects to be able to jump up on the bed and sleep right up against you (and anyone else who may be in the mix).
 Whether or not this behavior is acceptable is a point of debate among owners and experts alike.

 It’s true, dogs really do smile!
 If you’ve ever thought you’ve caught your canine flashing a smile, you were probably right.
 A dog’s smile can signal love and affection just as human smiles do.
 In fact, research has shown that dogs use many facial expressions in similar ways to us, reacting differently to loved ones, strangers, and pleasant or unpleasant objects.

 Affection by Tail Wagging

-We believe a dog’s wagging tail as a sign of happiness, but that’s only partly true.
-A dog’s tail communicates many different emotions, such as happiness, fear, tension or even an imminent attack.
-Generally, the looser and more relaxed your dog’s tail is, the more relaxed it is.
-When your dog is happy, it will wag its bottom and tail back and forth in an unmistakably friendly way.
+We believe a dog’s wagging tail is a sign of happiness, but that’s only partly true.
+A dog’s tail communicates many other different emotions, such as fear, tension or even an imminent attack.
+Generally, the looser and more relaxed your dog’s tail is, the more relaxed it is feeling.
+When your dog is happy, it will wag its bottom and its tail back and forth in an unmistakably friendly way.